replit-archive/jq-console/README.md

 * `continueLabel` is the label to be shown before the continued lines of the
   input when using Prompt().

-###Configuration
+##Configuration

 There isn't much initial configuration needed, because the user must supply
 options and callbacks with each state change.
 There are a few config methods
 provided to create custom shortcuts and change indentation width:

+###jqconsole.RegisterShortcut
-* `jqconsole.RegisterShortcut`: Registers a callback for a keyboard shortcut.
+Registers a callback for a keyboard shortcut.
 Takes two arguments:

-    * `(int|string) keyCode`: The code of the key pressing which (when Ctrl is
+  * __(int|string)__ *keyCode*: The code of the key pressing which (when Ctrl is
     held) will trigger this shortcut.
 If a string is provided, the ASCII code
     of the first character is taken.

-    * `function callback`: A function called when the shortcut is pressed;
+  * __function__ *callback*: A function called when the shortcut is pressed;
     "this" will point to the JQConsole object.

   Example:

         // Ctrl+R: resets the console.
         jqconsole.RegisterShortCut('R', function() {
           this.Reset();
         });

+###jqconsole.SetIndentWidth
-* `jqconsole.SetIndentWidth`: Sets the number of spaces inserted when indenting
-  and removed when unindenting.
+Sets the number of spaces inserted when indenting and removed when unindenting.
 Takes one argument:

-    * `int width`: The code of the key pressing which (when Ctrl is held) will
+  * __int__ *width*: The code of the key pressing which (when Ctrl is held) will
     trigger this shortcut.

   Example:

         // Sets the indent width to 4 spaces.
         jqconsole.SetIndentWidth(4);

+###jqconsole.RegisterMatching
+Registers an opening and closing characters to match and wraps each of the
+opening and closing characters with a span with the specified class.
+Takes one parameters:

+  * __char__ *open*: The opening character of a "block".
+  * __char__ *close*: The closing character of a "block".
+  * __string__ *class*: The css class that is applied to the matched characters.

+  Example:

+        jqconsole.RegisterMatching('{', '}', 'brackets');

 ##Usage